zhufuyi/sponge_doc/en/learn-about-sponge.md

 #### **⓸Create grpc service based on protobuf**

-`⓸Create grpc service based on protobuf` is a general grpc service that includes all the necessary functionality from development to deployment and API interface template code.
-It supports various database types for data storage.
+`⓸Create grpc service based on protobuf` is a generic grpc service that does not include database storage, including functionality required from development to deployment, api interface template code, support for optional database types and ORM.

 **Use Case:** General microservice projects.